zats/zats.github.io/_posts/2015-08-27-copy-vs-retain.md

 ---

-The question when to use `copy` vs `retain` is getting quite old, so I decided to summarise some rules here.
-Mostly this is Objective-C related post.
+The question when to use `copy` vs `retain` is getting quite old, so I decided to summarise rules I follow in one place.
+Mostly this is Objective-C-related post.

 # Properties